ryancollier/ryancollier.co-v2/work/socrata.md

 permalink: /work/socrata/
 ---

 <p class="lead">My last two and half years at Socrata have been challenging, rewarding, at-times-frustrating, and an overall fun experience.
-Reflecting on this has made me sincerely grateful for my time so far with this mission-driven company.</p>
+Reflecting on this reinforces my appreciation for this mission-driven company.</p>

 I was matched with a great team from the start; we tackled interesting projects where I could contribute and grow.
 Both the work and the people have stretched my abilities and my imagination.
-Importantly, I get the chance to learn every single day.
+Importantly, I've had the chance to learn every single day.

 ## I’ve shipped product
 I’ve been able to ship a lot of software and maintain strong human-centered design methods and process.